top of page

 his downward arch.
 Delicious power wrapped around her, causing a shiver to course through her.
 “What

-bodies.
+the bodies.

 “No one would believe the report.”
 Morrigan watched the figure come into view, a subtle layer of fog

 was slight, her wild hair a tangled mess as it floated around her head.
-The stranger took a deep breath and
+The stranger took a deep breath, and

 Morrigan barely covered her ears before the unearthly scream shattered the area.
 “Well, that explains a lot.”